erco77/facit-n4000-punch-simulator/README.md

 For windows, not so much; a separate Makefile would be needed to build for Visual Studio or mingw/msys.

 ## Keyboard/Mouse
-There's a scrollbar at the bottom of the tape that lets you scroll left/right with the mouse to view long tapes.
+- The scrollbar at the bottom of the tape lets you scroll left/right with the mouse to view long tapes
-Also the left/right arrow keys can be used to scroll through the tape.
+- Left/Right arrow keys can be used to scroll through the tape
+- Ctrl(-) and Ctrl(+) zooms the window scale; Ctrl(-) is useful to shrink the window 50% to view large tapes more easily
+- Hitting ESC closes the application